eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ### Flash the image

-1. On the STM DevKit MCU, locate the **Reset** button, and the Micro USB port which is labeled **USB STLink**.
-You use these components in the following steps.
-Both are highlighted in the following picture:
+1. On the STM DevKit MCU, locate the **Reset** button, the Micro USB port which is labeled **USB STLink**, and the board part number.
+You will refer to these items in the next steps.
+All of them are highlighted in the following picture:

     ![STM DevKit device reset button and micro usb port](media/stm-devkit-board.png)

 1. Use the Micro USB cable to connect the **USB STLink** port on the STM DevKit to your computer.
     > Note: For detailed setup information about the STM DevKit, see the instructions on the packaging, or see [B-L475E-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html#resource) / [B-L4S5I-IOT01A Resources](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html#resource).
+1. In File Explorer, find the binary files that you created in the previous section.
+1. Copy the binary file whose file name corresponds to the part number of the STM Devkit you are using.
+For example, if your board part number is **B-L475E-IOT01A1**, copy the binary file named *stm32l475_azure_iot.bin*.
-1. In File Explorer, find the STM DevKit device connected to your computer.
+1. In File Explorer, find the STM Devkit that's connected to your computer.
+The device appears as a drive on your system with the drive label **DIS_L4IOT**.
-1. Copy the binary file for your Dev Kit that you created in the previous section, and paste it into the root folder of the STM DevKit.
-The flashing process starts automatically.
+1. Paste the binary file into the root folder of the STM Devkit.
+Flashing starts automatically and completes in a few seconds.

     > Note: During the flashing process, a LED rapidly toggles between red and green on the STM DevKit.
-The process completes in a few seconds without further notification.

 ### Confirm device connection details